 Similarly London Grove residents would see a 0.25% EIT increase and the township would lose 0.25% of revenue to AGSD.

 Residents of Franklin, Penn and New London would see their EIT increase from 0.5% to 1%.

 Residents of London Britain would pay a new 1% EIT to AGSD.Since they don’t currently have an EIT data on the value of this tax isn’t readily available so it’s not shown in the table.

 *Call to Action

 It is important that your voice is heard.
 It is critical that community members attend upcoming school board meetings and/or send letters via e-mail to the school board and administration to make their voice heard.
 The District Calendar can be found here.
 Watch the district calendar for updates.
 Information about the board, including E-mail addresses, can be found here.

 Please take a moment to join our mailing list to make sure you receive all future updates as they come out.

+Click here to stay up to date.
 Encourage your fellow community members visit our website and do the same.